-- The inspection and payment of taxes until 2012 have been completed. - Years of 2013/2021 are under inspection .
+- The inspection and payment of taxes until 2012 have been completed.

 - The Company submits tax declarations on time and payments are made on time. - Inspection and payment have been carried out since the issuance of the value-add tax law in 2015. - The years 2016-2021 are under inspection.